ARM-software/lisa/Energy-Meters-Requirements.md

 #### Build the software suite

-Next step is to build the ACME software suite by following the instructions on [Building the software with iio](http://wiki.baylibre.com/doku.php?id=acme:start#building_the_software_with_iio).
+Next step is to get an *IIO version* of the ACME BeagleBone black image.
+The recommended way of using ACME is to use the pre-built image provided by BayLibre:

+* ACME Image (this is a beta release at the moment): https://github.com/baylibre-acme/ACME/releases/tag/b0

 #### LISA Target Configuration